Modding a Flashforge Guider II 3D Printer - Part 1

 This allowed running the new drivers with the stock firmware.

 For my printer, I did this modification for the X-, Y- and Z-axis drivers (bottom row), but not for the extruder driver (top module).
-Replacing the latter may be possible by re-wiring the extruder stepper cable in the extruder head, but I didn’t go for that and don’t have any experience with it.
+Replacing the latter may also be possible on the stock firmware by re-wiring the extruder stepper cable in the extruder head (see here for a photo of the carriage), but I didn’t try this with the original firmware, so don’t have any first-hand experience with it.
+I later used a TMC2209 driver to power the extruder from my new printer mainboard, so I don’t see an immediate technical obstacle.

-mainboard, but I haven’t looked into it deeply and it’s no longer relevant to me.
+I haven’t looked into this topic more in depth as it’s no longer relevant to my machine.

 Read on in part two of the 3D printer series.